AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

 The most recent version of the self-constructing algorithm trains and builds the network in two stages:

 - **Ascension stage:** a new layer is added to the last block every ``ascension_threshold`` epochs.
-  The stage ends when at least one layer in the block has a 'relevance for sources' equal to 1.
   The ``ascension_threshold`` is a constant parameter with a default value of 10.
+  The stage ends when the standard deviation of the last 50 measured accuracies falls below 0.1.
+  In previous versions (variants #0 to #2), it could also end when at least one layer in the block has a 'relevance for sources' equal to 1.

 - **Improvement stage:** the algorithm begins a countdown of ``patience_parameter`` epochs before ending the stage.
   If however a layer settles during this stage, a new layer is added and the countdown is restarted.
   The ``patience_parameter`` is another constant parameter, its default value is 200.
+  By default, the learning rate is also reduced in this stage (at 50% and 75% through the countdown).

 After the completion of these two stages, the training ends.
 Experiments are currently being undertaken to implement a more efficient self-constructing algorithm.